|Business card from 1981||

 Pete Cervasio reconstructed the source code for LS-DOS 6.3.1H by running the Misosys disassembler over all the code on the distribution disk, adding the comments from "The Source" (all three volumes), adding some comments of his own on code that was not included in "The Source", and writing some additional tools to rebuild the distribution.
 Amazing!
 Pete also typed and/or scanned in the hardcopy manuals for LDOS, RSHARD, the Filter Collection, the Misosys Disassembler, and many other items.
 Finally, he converted several manuals to Word 97 format, so you can make reprints that look better than the originals!

 Rich Deglin (co-author of Misosys C and several other Misosys products) has given me a pile of interesting stuff from his collection, including a complete hardcopy set of Misosys Quarterlies, hardcopy documentation for nearly every Misosys product ever released, a hardcopy of The Source, original source code for Misosys C on diskette, and a few other items.
 I haven't found time to do much with this material yet.
-It would take many hours to scan in all the hardcopy, a daunting task.

 James Brusewitz scanned two different editions of the LDOS 5.1 manual, and Daniel Srebnick scanned the XLR8er Operator Manual.